About the Initiative

 - Advancing global sustainability initiatives and economic alternatives for underserved regions.

-- The apiary serves as a demonstration station for courses in biology and art, with opportunities for courses University-wide (e.g. engineering, communication, nutrition) to participate.
+- Two teaching apiaries serve as demonstration stations for courses in biology and art, with opportunities for courses University-wide (e.g. engineering, communication, nutrition) to participate.

 - We collaborated with communities in the Colombian Andes and Peruvian Amazon to develop social entrepreneurial bee keeping programs preserving the self-sustaining livelihood of several indigenous groups.